githubteacher/mustached-octo-adventure/githubteacher.md

 - Favorite restaurant: Fat Angel
   - This food is small plates and mostly italian
   - They also have wine on tap
+- Curently learning Go (golang) as a programming language